DrNareg/lyrics_getter/README.md

 # lyrics_getter
-Program that scrapes azlyrics.com and returns desired lyrics in a txt file
+This program scrapes azlyrics.com and returns desired lyrics in a txt file

+Instructions:
+Hit run
+Enter artist and song name in terminal
+Find your lyrics inside lyrics.txt